PeronGH/cf-turn/examples/forwarder/README.md

 # Cloudflare TURN Forwarder

-This is a simple TURN forwarder that forwards TCP connections over QUIC, proxied using Cloudflare's TURN service.
+This is a simple TURN forwarder that forwards TCP and UDP over QUIC, proxied by Cloudflare's TURN service.

 ## Usage